DeckerSU/iguana-docker/README.md

 To connect container console use `sudo docker exec -it iguana_X bash`, to quit (de-attach console) from console and leave container working press
 `Ctrl-P` followed by `Ctrl-Q` inside docker interactive console.

-To watch iguana log from specific container you can use `sudo docker exec iguana_3 tail -f /root/dPoW/iguana/iguana.log`.
+To watch iguana log from specific container you can use `sudo docker exec -it iguana_3 tail -f /root/dPoW/iguana/iguana.log`.

 ### F.A.Q.